DorothyTamYiLing/GWarrange/documents/tutorials.md

 paste -d \\n header.txt siguni_seq.txt > siguni_seq.fasta
 ```

-Then, these kmers and unitigs were blasted with the original genome set for studying potential genome rearrangment that are captured by them, implemented by the following script:
+Then, these kmers and unitigs are blasted with the original genome set for studying potential genome rearrangement that are captured by them, implemented by the following script:

 #run in the top level of /genome_rearrangement directory
 ```